StuartApp/stuart-client-php/README.md

 $authenticator = new \Stuart\Infrastructure\Authenticator($environment, $api_client_id, $api_client_secret, $diskCache);
 ```

+##### Debugging token cache issues

+You can initialize the DiskCache, Authenticator and HttpClient classes by passing a `true` value to the last constructor parameter of these classes.

 ### Create a Job

 **Important**: Even if you can create a Job with a minimal set of parameters, we **highly recommend** that you fill as many information as